ppy/osu-wiki/news/2020-08-03-mappers-report-july.md

 ## <a id="within-bn-nat"></a>Within the Beatmap Nominators and NAT

 New Beatmap Nominators have arrived!
-As with every month, we would like to show you which people you can request your pending maps to, just make sure to request them to the Beatmap Nominators of the right game mode.
+As with every month, we would like to show you which people you can request your pending maps to, just make sure to ask those proficient in the right game mode!
 Shown below are the lists of all additions and departures of this month!

 Before we get to them however, we have some important announcements to make regarding the so-called "care package" which has had its first test run some months ago with osu!taiko, along with a change regarding Beatmap Nominator applications and evaluations.

 ### Activity lenience for returning Beatmap Nominators

-Have you ever been a Beatmap Nominator before and would like to make your return?
-Then we have great news!
+Have you ever been a Beatmap Nominator before and would like to make a return?
+We have some great news for you!
 In the [February issue of the Mappers' Report](https://osu.ppy.sh/home/news/2020-02-28-mappers-report-february) we mentioned that we applied a "care package" for osu!taiko that gave past Beatmap Nominators an easier way to make their return.
-Now the time has come where we will apply it to all game modes, starting with this announcement!
+Now the time has come and we will apply it to all game modes, starting with this announcement!
 The following requirements apply for specific activity leniency:

 - **You must have been a member of the Beatmap Nominators in the past**.
 This applies back to the date when the Beatmap Nominators were first created.
 (Past BAT times).
-This means that you will only need **two months** of modding activity in order to apply!
+This means that you will only need **two months** of modding activity in order to re-apply!
 - **You must have been a member of the Beatmap Nominators in the past year**.
-Additionally you must have left "on good terms".
-"On good terms" means that you have passed your last evaluation.
-If both apply to you, you will only need **one month** of modding activity in order to apply!
+Additionally, you must have left "on good terms".
+Meaning that you have passed your last evaluation.
+If both apply to you, you will only need **one month** of modding activity to re-apply!

-This has been tested on leaving Beatmap Nominators for a few months already, so you may already have this leniency if you've left recently.
+This has been tested on leaving Beatmap Nominators for a few months already, so you may already have the leniency if you've left recently.
 We've got your interest?
 Great!
-When you are sure that the activity lenience can be applied to you, contact any member of the Nomination Assessment Team!
+When you are sure that the activity lenience can be applied to you, contact any of the Nomination Assessment Team members!
 (Preferably of your game mode, because they will most likely know if you were a Beatmap Nominator in the past.)

 ### BN application and evaluation results will now be sent via chat

-Next, the NAT has an important announcement to make regarding future Beatmap Nominator evaluations and applications.
-As you may know, all results used to be delivered through legacy pm on the old osu! website. **This is no longer the case**.
+As you may already know, all messages regarding Beatmap Nominator applications and evaluations results used to be delivered through legacy pm system on the old osu! website. **This is no longer the case**.
 You will now receive a message through the website/in-game chat function once your application or evaluation has concluded.
 This message will contain a link that will lead you to the **Beatmap Nominator website**, where more detailed feedback can be viewed.

-And now let's go to the team movements for this month:
+And now let's move on to the team movements for this month:

 ### BN Additions